MartinEesmaa/mp9-mods/README.md

 To load the mod files, you can download by pressing green button on GitHub or git clone it.

+For example if you want to install my samplemod...

-Mods have to be installed on Dolphin Emulator.
+Mods can be installed on Dolphin Emulator following directory:

 ```
-Documents/Dolphin Emulator/Load/Riivolution/MP9
+Documents/Dolphin Emulator/Load/Riivolution/samplemod
 ```

-Ensure you created a empty directory called MP9 in Riivolution subdirectory.
+Ensure you created a empty directory called riivolution in Riivolution subdirectory.

-Once you downloaded, please copy the common folder from samplemod into MP9 folder.
+Once you downloaded, please copy the samplemod folder into Riivolution.

-And the XML file on xml folder will need to be copied also into MP9 folder.
+And the XML file of `samplemod.xml` on xml folder will need to be copied also into riivolution folder next from Riivolution folder.

 Go ahead and open Dolphin Emulator, right click the game and click Start with Riivolution patches...

-Open Riivolution XML and find `Documents/Dolphin Emulator/Load/Riivolution/MP9`, select the file mp9_bf3cd.xml, make sure toggle enabled and hit start.
+Make sure toggle is enabled and hit start.
 Enjoy!
+If that doesn't detect, you can manually open Riivolution XML and start.

 More coming soon...